-Color Mixing is Sensitive: Good to be on-hand
+Color Mixing is Sensitive: Good to be on-hand to assure proper matching |

 Your supplier is only…let’s say…assembling the item.
 He’s buying the material from a material vendor (dyed and specified to pantone color) and print isn’t done in-house.